filinvadim/warpnet/README.md

 ## General principles
 - warpnet must be independent of any 3rd party services
 - warpnet must be independent of any 3rd party technologies
-- warpnet must be represented as a single executable file
+- warpnet node must be represented as a single executable file
 - warpnet must be a multiplatform service
 - warpnet must be a singleton node that running on machine, but it could have as many aliases as needed
 - warpnet member node must be managed only by nodes consensus